zommerfelds/MiniLevelEditor/README.md

 ## ⚠️ Work in progress ⚠️

 This tool is not implemented yet.
-Feel free to open an issue if you are interested to say hello :)
+Feel free to [open an "issue"](https://github.com/zommerfelds/MiniLevelEditor/issues/new) if you are interested in saying hello! 🙂

 [Personal notes](https://docs.google.com/document/d/1PNKyq5fczIWapZl0H0cRPSAIOZsfjAB2MmLjjtfKcmM/edit#heading=h.4z0ttusyscsq)